-- The Committee will make announcements about the travel awards on the meeting website, in the February issue of Liaison and through an email to SSC members sometime in February.
+- The Committee will make announcements about the travel awards on the meeting website, through an email to SSC members sometime in January and in the February issue of Liaison.

 - The Committee will make the final decisions by March 31 (which will allow students sufficient time to make further necessary plans to make the trip possible).

 - Exact information for the next competition will be posted here in January 2021.
 For an idea of what is required see the 2019 requirements.

 Note: these may change for 2021

 - Please visit the page: 2019 Student Travel Awards